dalong0514/readnotes/20200106计算原文/2020096JavaScript-The-Good-Parts/2020096JavaScript-The-Good-Parts901.md

 JavaScript provides support for large programs, but it also provides forms and idioms that work against large programs.
 For example, JavaScript provides conveniences for the use of global variables, but global variables become increasingly problematic as programs scale in complexity.

 I use a single global variable to contain an application or library.
 Every object has its own namespace, so it is easy to use objects to organize my code.
 Use of closure provides further information hiding, increasing the strength of my modules.

-Style

-|

-97

-Chapter 10

-CHAPTER 10

-Beautiful Features

-10

-Thus, expecting thy reply, I profane my lips on thy foot, my eyes on thy picture, and my heart on thy

-every part.
-Thine, in the dearest design of industry...